 Dietary fibers can be classified as soluble or insoluble (18).

-Soluble fiber is dissolvable in water and is partly fermented by bacteria in the digestive tract (13).
+Soluble fiber is dissolvable in water and often is partly fermented by bacteria in the digestive tract (13).

-Soluble fibers include:
+Food with soluble fibers include:

 - Fruit pectins